Globski/AirBnB_clone/README.md

 - What is *args and how to use it
 - What is **kwargs and how to use it
 - How to handle named arguments in a function

+##
+HTML, CSS, and front-end development:
+- What is HTML
+- How to create an HTML page
+- What is a markup language
+- What is the DOM
+- What is an element / tag
+- What is an attribute
+- How does the browser load a webpage
+- What is CSS
+- How to add style to an element
+- What is a class
+- What is a selector
+- How to compute CSS Specificity Value
+- What are Box properties in CSS

 ## Command Interpreter